 For more information and considerations, see Personal devices vs Organization-owned devices (in this article).

 When data is stored on mobile devices, it should be protected from malicious activity.

 Task: Determine how you want to secure your devices, and minimize the impact of malicious activity.
 Some considerations:

 Anti-virus (AV) and malware protection are a must.
 Intune integrates with different Mobile Threat Defense (MTD) partners to help protect enrolled devices, personal devices, and apps.
-On Windows 10 devices, you can use Microsoft Defender Advanced Threat Protection (ATP) and Intune together.
+On Windows 10 devices, you can use Microsoft Defender for Endpoint and Intune together.

 If a device is compromised, you'll want to limit the impact using conditional access.
 For example: